VORTEX: Physics-Driven Data Augmentations Using Consistency Training for Robust Accelerated MRI Reconstruction: Acknowledgements

-\textbf{Motion.} Patient motion during long MRI scans can degrade image quality and is an unsolved problem particularly affecting pediatric, elderly, and claustrophobic patients.
-While navigator sequence-based approaches that densely sample low-resolution motion states during the scan are common for motion correction, they require custom sequences that need to be carefully designed, often leading to increased acquisition time, reduced SNR, and complicated reconstruction \cite{Zaitsev2001SharedKE}.
-A common example is rigid motion which occurs due to random patient movement and results in considerable image ghosting artifacts especially in multi-shot MR imaging \cite{mribasics}.
-Many MRI acquisitions sample data over multiple \textit{shots} where consecutive k-space lines are acquired in separate excitations \cite{AndersonMotion}.
-Therefore, motion across every shot manifests as additional phase in k-space and as translation in image space.
-Thus, considering 2D-shots acquisitions, one-dimensional translational motion artifacts can be modeled using random phase errors that alter odd and even lines of k-space separately.
-Considering we know precisely how rigid motion can be modeled in k-space, we leverage that for consistency training.
+\paragraph{Motion.} Rigid patient motion, which is prevalent among pediatric and claustrophobic patients, during MRI scans can considerably degrade image quality and result in ghosting artifacts.
+While navigator-based sequences that sample low-resolution motion can be used for motion correction, they require custom sequences that often lead to increased acquisition time, reduced SNR, and complicated reconstruction \citep{Zaitsev2001SharedKE}.
+Many multi-shot MRI acquisitions sample data over multiple \textit{shots} where consecutive k-space lines are acquired in separate excitations \citep{AndersonMotion}.
+Here, motion across every shot manifests as additional phase in k-space and as translation in image space.
+Thus, one-dimensional translational motion artifacts across the phase dimension can be modeled using random phase errors that alter odd and even lines of k-space separately.
+We leverage motion for consistency training since we can precisely model rigid motion in k-space.
 We denote the phase error due to motion for $i^{th}$ example by $e^{-j\phi_i}$ that corresponds to a translational motion.
-We sample two random numbers from the uniform distribution $m_o, m_e \sim U(-1,1)$ which is chosen from a specified range $ \mathcal{R}(\alpha) = [\alpha^{\boldsymbol{LM}}, \alpha^{\boldsymbol{HM}})$ where $\alpha$ denotes the amplitude of the phase errors and \textbf{LM} (light motion) and \textbf{HM} (heavy motion) are chosen based on visual inspections conditioned on clinical scans.
-Then, for the $k^{th}$ line in k-space, the phase error is given as in the following:
+We sample two random numbers from the uniform distribution $m_o, m_e \sim U(-1,1)$ which is chosen from a specified range $ \mathcal{R}(\alpha) = [\alpha^{\boldsymbol{LM}}, \alpha^{\boldsymbol{HM}})$ where $\alpha$ denotes the amplitude of the phase errors and \textbf{LM} (light motion) and \textbf{HM} (heavy motion) are chosen based on visual inspections of clinical scans by a board-certified clinical radiologist.
+For a given k-space readout $k^{th}$, the phase error is:

-We denote the operation of adding motion to the k-space as $g_M$, in which case the motion-augmented unsupervised example is given by $g_M(y^{(u)}_i) = y^{(u)}_i e^{-j\phi_i}$ (example scan given in Fig~\ref{fig:transformations}).
+We denote the operation of adding motion to the k-space as $g_M$, in which case the motion-augmented unsupervised example is given by $g_M(y^{(u)}_i) = y^{(u)}_i e^{-j\phi_i}$ (example scan shown in Fig.~\ref{fig:transformations}).